huangkan2020/huangkan2020.github.io/index.md

 - **June 2023：**A paper has been accepted by IJRS.
 - **January 2024：**A paper has been accepted by CVGIP 2024.
 - **March 2024：**A paper has been accepted by TGRS.
+- **July 2024: **A paper has been accepted by Applied Intelligence.

 <br>